 The Dutch organisational study team consists of:

 After a careful selection process, we have selected 10 enthusiastic study teams who will perform point-of-care RSV testing during the respiratory season for a duration of 2 years.
-Our 10 study sites are based in Ghana, Nigeria, Tanzania, Afghanistan, Cameroon, Haiti, Mozambique, Nepal, Sudan and the Gambia:
+Our 10 study sites are based in Bolivia, Cameroon, the Gambia, Ghana, Haiti, Mozambique, Nepal, Nigeria, Sudan and Tanzania:

 Korle Bu Teaching Hospital, Accra, Ghana